General Data Protection Regulation (GDPR)

 As the first large Irish law firm certified with ISO 27001, ByrneWallace has a unique understanding of the challenges organisations face in relation to data security and cybercrime, and the onerous task of ensuring future compliance with the GDPR.

-To assist organisations get GDPR-ready, we have established a dedicated multi-disciplinary team of lawyers with expertise in all areas of law and experience in advising clients on the area of data protection.
+To assist organisations get GDPR-ready, we established a dedicated multi-disciplinary team of lawyers with expertise in all areas of law and experience in advising clients on the area of data protection.

 We can provide support across a number of areas – from reviewing policies and procedures to advice on the appointment and duties of a data protection officer; reviewing and re-drafting data processing contracts and the identification of categories of personal data and data processing activities; and training.
 We also assist clients with gap analysis of their systems and controls, advice on reporting obligations; and liaising with the Office of the Data Protection Commissioner.